kubos/kubos/docs/faq-troubleshooting.rst

 Flashing a file to the board can fail for various reasons.
 Sometimes simply reattempting the command can correct the problem.

-If retrying doesn't work, here is a list of some of the error you might see after running the ``kubos flash`` command and the recovery actions you can take:
+If retrying doesn't work, here is a list of some of the errors you might see after running the ``kubos flash`` command and the recovery actions you can take: